aclement/spring-boot-graal-feature/README.md

 - mvn compiles the project
 - unpacks the boot packaged jar
-- temporarily modifies one spring class (waiting on graal fix, need to try other workarounds)
 - runs native-image to compile the app
 - runs the compiled app